Jorenar/blog/2023-10-05-livecd-2-rootfs-tar-gz.md

 ## Unsquashing

-Now let's uncompress the files; I'll extract them in `$TMPDIR` (be sure it has sufficent size or choose different location).
+Now let's uncompress the files; I'll extract them in `$TMPDIR` (be sure it has sufficient size or choose different location).

 ```
 $ TMPDIR="${TMPDIR:-/tmp}"